Ashu-hub/All-About-Java/SOLID.md

 // Respponsibility :- Rendering of image of square.
 ```
 	So we can safely say that 1st class square has responsibility related to measurement of square.
-	Similary 2nd class is related to
+	Similary 2nd class is related to rendering images.

 	**One aspect of SRP is that- we should always aim to achieve high cohension within the components(class in this case)**

 #### Coupling  -